NewFolder6/supersonar/README.md

 ## Overview

 Supersonar is an application that uses machine learning to identify sound sources, their directions, and characteristics.
 Initially focused on processing game audio (Minecraft) to recognize and visualize sound locations in a virtual environment, with plans to expand to real-world audio environments.
-Consequently, I am looking into utitlizing this application as an accessbility solutions by visulizing sound cues.
+This application has potential as an accessibility solution by providing visual representations of audio cues.

 ## Documentation